-Alternative Consequence/Loss of Privileges/Removal from Celebration/Graduation Ceremony
+Alternative Consequences/Loss of Privileges/Removal from Celebration/Graduation Ceremony

 Administration may assign a range of consequences for behavior.
-These may include but are not limited to, detention, reassignment of class schedule, safety plans, as well as removal from participation in extracurricular activities, class trips, dances/prom, celebration/recognition programs, promotion, or graduation ceremonies.
+These may include but are not limited to, detention, reassignment of class schedule, safety plans, as well as removal from participation in extracurricular activities, class trips, dances/prom, celebration/recognition programs, or promotion ceremonies.